lukesorvik/Data-Structures-in-Java/README.md

   - A stack implemented using arrays, dynamically growing as elements are added.

 - **Circular FIFO Queue:**
-  - A queue implemented using an array in a circular fashion, optimizing space usage and providing O(1) lookup time.
+  - An array was used to implement the queue, circular in nature to optimize the space used in the array, and provide O(1) lookup time for any element in the queue

 - **ListFIFOQueue:**
   - A queue implemented as a linked list for efficient operations.